What are waiting periods?

-A waiting period is a set amount of time that must pass from an employee’s date of hire to that employee becoming eligible to select and be covered on a health insurance plan.
-Justworks offers 3 waiting periods to employers when selecting benefits in Justworks: 0 days, 30 days, and 60 days.
+A waiting period is a set amount of time that must pass from an employee’s date of hire to when that employee becomes eligible to select a health insurance plan.
+Justworks offers 3 waiting periods to employers when selecting benefits in Justworks including 0 days, 30 days, and 60 days.
 Waiting periods can only be set up during initial company onboarding and during health insurance renewals.

-Once an employee satisfies their waiting period, they’ll have the opportunity to select their medical, dental, and vision insurance in open enrollment.
-Open enrollment for new hires runs for 30 days, with plan coverage always becoming effective on the 1st of the month after the employee’s eligibility date.
+Once an employee satisfies their waiting period, they’ll have the opportunity to select their medical, dental, and vision insurance plans in open enrollment.
+Open enrollment for new hires is 30 days, with plan coverage always becoming effective on the first of the month after the employee’s eligibility date.
 Let’s look at some examples:

 1. An employee hired on April 15th with a 0-day waiting period.